theory.com

 Revenue share by device at theory.com

-In May large majority of sales on theory.com, 80% was finalized on desktop devices, with 20% of sales coming from mobile devices.
+In July large majority of sales on theory.com, 88% was finalized on desktop devices, with 12% of sales coming from mobile devices (mobile web only, excluding app usage, if relevant).

 Gain even more insights with the Grips app